-The Department of Behavioral Health and Developmental Disabilities (DBHDD) has six regional field offices across Georgia in an effort to be more accessible to the stakeholders involved with the public behavioral health system.
+The Department of Behavioral Health and Developmental Disabilities (DBHDD) administers six regional offices across Georgia.

-Each field office coordinates a community-based system of care through contracted providers for eligible individuals.
-The community-based system allows individuals to receive care in the least restrictive setting possible while helping them to obtain a life of recovery and independence.
+Each of DBHDD's field offices operates a community-based system of care for the clients it serves.
+Regional offices oversee contracts and monitor the performance of private providers who serve people living with developmental disabilities (DD) and behavioral health (BH) challenges.
+The community-based system allows clients to receive care in the least restrictive setting possible while helping them to obtain a life of independence and recovery.

-Each field office provides leadership in building a local collaborative to help inform and communicate about available services; offers technical assistance; and serves as the point of contact for individuals who have difficulty accessing services.
+Each regional office provides planning for and coordination of its provider network; offers technical assistance; and serves as the point of contact for consumers who have questions about accessing services.

-Region 2 Field Office serves the following counties in East Georgia: Baldwin, Barrow, Bibb, Burke, Clarke, Columbia, Elbert, Emanuel, Glascock, Greene, Hancock, Jackson, Jasper, Jefferson, Jenkins, Jones, Lincoln, Madison, McDuffie, Monroe, Morgan, Oconee, Oglethorpe, Putnam, Richmond, Screven, Taliaferro, Twiggs, Walton, Warren, Washington, Wilkes, and Wilkinson.
+Region Two serves the following counties in East Georgia: Baldwin, Barrow, Bibb, Burke, Clarke, Columbia, Elbert, Emanuel, Glascock, Greene, Hancock, Jackson, Jasper, Jefferson, Jenkins, Jones, Lincoln, Madison, McDuffie, Monroe, Morgan, Oconee, Oglethorpe, Putnam, Richmond, Screven, Taliaferro, Twiggs, Walton, Warren, Washington, Wilkes, and Wilkinson.

-The Regional Advisory Council is a volunteer board comprised of citizens from each of the 31 counties in Region 1.
-The Council identifies community needs and gaps in the current service system and makes recommendations to DBHDD.
+The Regional Planning Board is a volunteer board comprised of citizens from each of the 33 counties in Region Two.
+The Board identifies community needs and gaps in the current service system and makes formal recommendations to DBHDD.
+The Board also produces an annual plan for the region.

-The Region 2 Field Office is located in Augusta, Georgia.
+The Region Two office is located in Augusta, Georgia.

-DBHDD Region 2 Field Office
+DBHDD Region Two Office

-3421 Mike Padgett Highway Building 3 Augusta, Georgia 30906-3815 Phone: (706) 792-7733 Fax: (706) 792-7740

-Toll Free: (866) 380-4835
+3421 Mike Padgett Highway Building 3 Augusta, Georgia 30906-3815 Phone: (706) 792-7733 Fax: (706) 792-7740 Toll Free: (866) 380-4835